 - A bubble may appear in your vision, floating around: a bubble of gas may enter when the drug is injected.
 These disappears overnight.

 - The day after the injection your eye should be comfortable, there should be very little pain.

-If your eye starts to get red, with misty vision
+- If your eye starts to get red, with misty vision

 (often with pain), perhaps 2-5 days after the injection, you should

 suspect an infection and attend your eye department urgently.
 In Birmingham

 Birmingham & Midland Eye Centre, City Hospital, Dudley Road, Birmingham B18 7QH

 An infection... common symptoms Eye 12